Turn Up the Butterfly Bass!

 ⬤ ⬤ ⬤

 Hi there, and welcome to my thunderstorm of thoughts.
 It’s been ages since I’ve let a little literary lightning loose on the forest of fantasia and lit up the leaves with feist.
 I’m no aerial electrician, but I’ve fried a few treetops already, and there’s nothing fun about witnessing a wan woodland of skinny trees—let’s add some velvet to the vineyard, some bush to the bare-naked bark.
 Put some fat on the fair-skinned alibi and be as cool as Tony Stark.
 Life tends to fry your nerves in a pan of doomsday grease, so let’s take a second to step back and taste the fortifying green drink of a good day.
 You know you like kale, child.
 It’s time to toss aside the Lucky Charms for heavenly manna–to put away the powers that be and their democracy, and go straight for marijuana.
 Taste the vanilla peace floating off the minty cauldron of imagination, the mist that floods the lands of mentation.
+Nibble on a chocolatey critical thought cookie and get plump on the hot and juicy calories of revolutionary change.
 Smooth your rough edges with some syllables—layer your anxieties in the buttery liquor of balladry.
 Find a haven here in this starry lounge.
-Meet the literary equivalent of an extraterrestrial Xanax.
+Meet the literary equivalent of a spicy extraterrestrial sedative.

 Or maybe this is the literary equivalent of a caffeine volcano.
 It depends on who you are.
 Will it wildly ignite or will it gently enlight?
 Are we here to be set afire or be set afloat on our own lazy river of poetic H2O?